3 Ways Collaborative Communication Technology in Hospitals Improves Healthcare Delivery

 Real-time healthcare team communication drives responsive patient care

-Common hospital scenarios illustrate how healthcare team communication can become collaborative with the appropriate clinical communication and collaboration solution.
+Common hospital communication scenarios illustrate how healthcare team communication can become collaborative with the appropriate clinical communication and collaboration solution.

 - Traditional physician paging—whether to a handheld pager or overhead—can be missed by the receiving physician, or may come at a time when the physician is unable to respond.
 Repeated pages may be necessary just to find out whether the specialist is available.
 A clinical communication and collaboration platform such as LiveProcess, which is designed for healthcare team coordination, not only accelerates the process but ensures accuracy and accountability.